Bill Verplank is an interaction designer, human-factors engineer and

 graphical user interface.
 For seven years, he taught "Graphical User

-Interface Design", "Graphic Invention for User Interfaces" and "Scenerios
+Interface Design", "Graphic Invention for User Interfaces" and "Scenarios

 for Observation and Invention" as tutorials at the ACM SIGCHI conference and